Philip Keith Lack, Orchard - NewsBreak

 A case before the Supreme Court Wednesday could decide the fate of abortion rights across the U.S. Carol Sanger, author of "About Abortion: Terminating Pregnancy in Twenty-First-Century America" and a professor at Columbia Law School, spoke with Anne-Marie Green on CBSN about what to expect from both sides, as well as how overturning Roe v.
 Wade could affect abortion laws.

-Oakland County Prosecutor Karen McDonald announced that Ethan Crumbley, the 15-year-old suspect in the Michigan school shooting, will be charged as an adult with one count of terrorism causing death, four counts of first-degree murder, seven counts of assault with intent to murder, and 12 counts of possession of a firearm in the commission of a felony.

 The U.S. has detected the nation's first case of the omicron variant of the coronavirus in California, the Centers for Disease Control and Prevention (CDC) said Wednesday.
-The individual was a fully vaccinated traveler who returned from South Africa on November 22, the CDC said.
-The person had mild symptoms that are improving, and is self-quarantining.
+The individual is a fully vaccinated San Francisco resident who returned from South Africa on November 22, the CDC said.
+The person had mild symptoms that are improving and is self-quarantining.

-CNN says it is suspending anchor Chris Cuomo indefinitely pending a further review of documents revealing how he helped his brother, former New York Gov. Andrew Cuomo, when he was facing charges of sexual harassment

 (CNN) — Since South African authorities announced the arrival of a new coronavirus variant that contains an unusually large number of mutations, countries around the world have mobilized by putting into place travel restrictions and precautionary measures.
 There is much that's still unknown about this variant, Omicron.
 While scientists are...